jgarth/tinyline/README.md

 ### Tests

 Has integration tests (`make test` or `./test`) written with `expect`.

 `expect` was written in 1990 by Don Libes at NIST and still does the job perfectly.
 Thanks, Don!

 ### Contributing

-If you create a PR (awesome!), please include a test case, ideally in the main `test` file.
+If you create a PR (awesome!), please include a test case in the main `test` file.